FormidableLabs/victory/docs/src/content/common-props/common-props.md

 Specify data via the `data` prop.
 By default, Victory components expect data as an array of objects with `x` and `y` properties.
 Use the [x][] and [y][] data accessor props to define a custom data format.
 The `data` prop must be given as an array.
 Data objects may also include information about ~~styles~~, labels, and props that may be applied to individual data components.

-**Note:** All values stored on the data object will be interpolated during animation.
+*note:* All values stored on the data object will be interpolated during animation.
 Do not store functions on data objects.

-**Note:** As of `victory@0.26.0` styles provided via the `data` prop are no longer automatically applied.
+*note* As of `victory@0.26.0` styles provided via the `data` prop are no longer automatically applied.
 To use styles from the data object, add functional styles as in the example below.

 ```playground
 <VictoryScatter